Covid 19 coronavirus: Auckland managed isolation Rydges hotel evacuated

 One NZDF personnel was overheard saying "everything went as planned" to a member of the public, but would not speak to the Herald about the operation or the cause of the evacuation.

-The Covid-19 All of Government Response Group said it was looking into the incident.
+The Covid-19 All of Government Response Group said it was looking into the evacuation.